 Reliability is another key differentiator.
 Early in 2023, Google Cloud Platform suffered a significant service interruption.
 The interruption impacted many companies and was a black eye for GCP.
 The reality, however, is that cloud hosting reliability has never been better.
 With that said, expect all vendors to continue to double down on reliability.

 In many ways, it is early days for the Cloud, and many other companies, such as Alibaba, IBM, and TCS, want you to use their cloud services.
 More competition equals better choices for customers.
 There is big money going into Cloud, and you should ask all of your vendors what their Cloud strategy is and where they can provide you the financial incentive to use their Cloud services.

 To position your enterprise to take full advantage of the emerging Cloud trends in 2023, you need to ensure your team has the skills to create and implement a winning cloud strategy.
-You’ll want to look into upskilling programs such as the Post Graduate Program in Cloud Computing for your key staff members.
+You’ll want to look into upskilling in cloud computing courses such as the Post Graduate Program in Cloud Computing for your key staff members.